 Ii(θ) = D2ai21 – Pi(θ)Pi(θ)Pi(θ) – ci1 – ci2#2

-The order in which the stages received items depended on whether the design was forward assembled or backward assembled.
+The order in which the stages received items depended on whether the design was forward assembled, backward, spiral or randomly assembled.
 Within a stage, every combination of module and panel had an equal probability to be chosen to select items.
 Figure 2 shows the module information functions of the 1-3-3 and 1-3-4 MSTs with equal numbers of items per stage, respectively, averaged over five panels.

 Figure 2.
 Module information functions for 1-3-3 and 1-3-4 MST designs, forward and backward assembled, with equal number of items per stage, averaged across five panels